Entanglement protection in higher-dimensional systems: Acknowledgments

 \section{Acknowledgments}

-\textit{AS} and \textit{US} thank Prof. A. R. P. Rau for useful discussions. \textit{AS} thanks S. N. Sahoo for proofreading the manuscript. \textit{US} would like to thank the Indian Space Research Organisation for support through the QuEST-ISRO research grant.
+We thank Prof. A. R. P. Rau and Prof. R. Srikanth for useful discussions. \textit{US} would like to thank the Indian Space Research Organisation for support through the QuEST-ISRO research grant.